-Instructional change is facilitated through instructional coaching in Reading Ways partner schools.
+Instructional change is facilitated through instructional coaching.
 The "how" part starts when literacy leaders enroll in the Reading Ways Literacy Leadership course and continues with personalized support.